-On the evening of the bronchoscopy, approximately 10% people have a fever for several hours but this goes away without treatment.
+On the evening of bronchoscopy, approximately 10% people have a fever for several hours but this goes away without treatment.
 After any invasive procedure like this, there is a small risk of infection.
 We would detect any infection during the follow up period and treat you if necessary.
 We will discuss all the risks fully at your screening appointment.

-The cannula inserted before your bronchoscopy is similar to a blood test so can cause slight discomfort during the procedure, and minor bruising can occur.
-Very occasionally the cannula may need adjustments if placed incorrectly, or the administered medication may leak from the cannula into the surrounding tissue.
-However, cannulas are only placed by healthcare members who are experienced and will be monitored throughout the time they are inserted.
+The cannula inserted before your bronchoscopy is similar to a blood test, and can cause slight discomfort during the procedure, additionally minor bruising can occur.
+Very occasionally the cannula can initially be placed incorrectly, or there can be leakage of the medication given through it into the surrounding tissue.
+However, cannulas are only placed by healthcare member who are experienced and they will be monitored throughout the time they are inserted.